mbcarbonetto/qiime2-session/README.md

 -Learn what *diversity* is.
 Understand concepts of alpha (richness and evenness) and beta diversity.

--Perform pre-process of sequences: remove primers and barcodes, demultiplex samples.

--Do quality filtering, denoising and picking of features and representative sequences with DADA2 and Deblur
+-Do quality filtering, denoising and picking of features and representative sequences with DADA2

 -Assign taxonomy to features with trained classifiers.